- Take a scenic trip around the island in a vintage car

-Today, leave one tropical island paradise for another.
+Today, you'll leave one tropical island paradise for another.
 Say goodbye to the lush countryside around Sidemen, and make your way east to the coast, where you will take the fast boat from Padangbai Harbor to Gili Meno.

-Located closer to Lombok than Bali, the Gili Islands consist of three small islands, Gili Trawangan, Gili Meno, and Gili Air.
+Located closer to Lombok than Bali, the Gili Islands consist of three small islands: Gili Trawangan, Gili Meno, and Gili Air.
 Gili Meno is the most laidback of the three and has the best beaches, which makes it the perfect place to relax for a few days.

 Check out Gili Trawangan and Gili Air from the water as you cruise past to find the best snorkeling spots, before returning back to Gili Meno after lunch.
 Spend the rest of the day relaxing on the beach or exploring the island at your own pace.

 Relax and enjoy a free day on Gili Meno today.
 Renowned for its white-sand beaches and untouched jungle, Gili Meno is tropical island paradise.
 Spend the day exploring this tiny island, relaxing on the beaches, swimming in the clear water, or going for a bicycle ride.